 Channels That Work:

-• Facebook & Instagram Ads: Despite being social platforms, Meta’s targeting capabilities let you zero in on high-income households and interest segments like real estate investing or entrepreneurship.
-Oakwood Realty Partners, mentioned earlier, saw a 3.2x lift in engagement after shifting their cold traffic strategy to Facebook Lookalike audiences.
+- Facebook & Instagram Ads: Despite being social platforms, Meta's targeting capabilities let you zero in on high-income households and interest segments like real estate investing or entrepreneurship.
+Oakwood Realty Partners saw a 3.2x lift in engagement after shifting their cold traffic strategy to Facebook Lookalike audiences.

-• Investor Platforms: Sites like CrowdStreet, RealtyMogul, and Yieldstreet already aggregate accredited investors.
+- Investor Platforms: Sites like CrowdStreet, RealtyMogul, and Yieldstreet already aggregate accredited investors.
 While competitive, syndicators who get featured can drive thousands of investor impressions weekly.
+See our in-depth comparison of the top 10 real estate crowdfunding platforms.

 Metrics to Track: